-- a) Any Temporary Activity, including the use of buildings, for purposes such as public performances, concerts, shows, musical and theatrical entertainment, cultural and sporting events, exhibitions, fairs, galas, markets (excluded those listed in Rule 16.12.3.4), carnivals, festivals, parades, rallies, filming, weddings, meetings and activities of a similar nature which: - Occupies a venue for more than five days but no more than seven days (inclusive of the time required for establishing and removing all structures and activities associated with the use); and/or

-- ii.
-Exceeds a capacity of 200 persons but no more than 500 persons at any one time when the activity is undertaken outside; and/or - iii.
-Occurs more than five times a year at any one location; and/or - iv.
+- a) Any Temporary Activity, including the use of buildings, for purposes such as public performances, concerts, shows, musical and theatrical entertainment, cultural and sporting events, exhibitions, fairs, galas, markets (excluded those listed in Rule 16.12.3.4), carnivals, festivals, parades, rallies, filming, weddings, meetings and activities of a similar nature which: - i.
+In the Coastal Buffer overlay as illustrated on the Structure Plan, and the Coastal Environment overlay where it overlays the Business Sub Zone 1 as illustrated on the Structure Plan - Such activities do not occur during the Tara Iti / Fairy Tern breeding season September-February. - No dogs (with the exception of service dogs) are brought to the event. - Occupies a venue for more than five days but no more than seven days (inclusive of the time required for establishing and removing all structures and activities associated with the use); and/or - iii.
+Exceeds a capacity of 200 persons but no more than 500 persons at any one time when the activity is undertaken outside; and/or - iv.
+Occurs more than five times a year at any one location; and/or - v.
 Is not located in any area identified as Green Network on the Estuary Estates Structure Plan Map 1 other than the Village Green in Community 2 Sub-Zone or any public road.